Vasuki Vaibhav

-Vasuki Vaibhav is an Indian composer and singer, music director, Actor known for his work in Kannada-language films.
+Vasuki Vaibhav is an Indian composer and singer, music director, and actor known for his work in Kannada-language films.
 Vaibhav gained recognition after appearing in Rama Rama Re (2016).
 He was the second runner-up of Big Boss Kannada Season 7.

 Career

 Vasuki started as a theatre artist and started to sing, compose, write lyrics, act and has even produced plays.
 His breakthrough in Kannada cinema was in the 2016 film Rama Rama Re.
 His work in Sarkari Hi.
 Pra.
 Shaale Kasaragodu Koduge: Ramanna Rai was praised by both audience and critics.